 What Do the Experts Have to Say About Weed Withdrawal?

-According to a recent study, published in 2010, entitled Assessment and management of cannabis use disorders in primary care, withdrawal is a complicated issue.
+Another study published in 2010, entitled Assessment and management of cannabis use disorders in primary care, withdrawal is a complicated issue.
 For instance, many smokers regularly combine tobacco with cannabis, rolling spliffs.
 If they quit cannabis, they also quit smoking tobacco.
 Understandably, their nicotine withdrawal compounds the cannabis withdrawal symptoms.

 The weed associated symptoms (vivid dreams, insomnia) should peak around day two or three after no cannabis consumption.
 After another two to three weeks, all signs should dissipate.
 I know in my case, my symptoms were considered mild in comparison to what some people experience.
 I only really understood my symptoms in hindsight, not as they were occurring.